ZviRosenfeld/MinMaxSearch/README.md

 So the StateSequence will end at the cached state.

 ### DieEarly
-If this option is set to true, the algorithm will rerun as soon as it finds a score bigger than or equal to SearchEngine.MaxScore for Max or smaller or equal to SearchEngine.MinScore for Min.
+If this option is set to true, the algorithm will rerun as soon as it finds a score greater than or equal to SearchEngine.MaxScore for Max or smaller or equal to SearchEngine.MinScore for Min.
 The rational behind this is that once the algorithm finds a win there's no point in more searching.
 (We assume that a score greater then MaxScore is a win for Max, and one smaller then MinScore is a win for Min).
 Note that this will only work if Equals is implement in a meaningful way on your states.